WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

 5. Comparing the different when we add a Checkpoint ()
 6. Create Power BI streaming dataset API
 7. Push stream to Power BI API
+(all of this step will be in databrick notebook )
 ### Let's do this

 ### Step 1.
 Define input path of files location